 2. You may actually do better in online classes

 Online lectures are a great option if you tend to feel lost in the crowd of a classroom.
 They give you the ability to pause and take thorough notes or even re-watch parts you didn’t quite understand the first time.
-Plus, you can always reach out to your professor through a message to ask questions about material you didn’t understand.
+Plus, you can always reach out to your course instructor through a message to ask questions about material you didn’t understand.

-Your online class will most likely be accessed through a personal computer or tablet.
+Your online courses will most likely be accessed through a personal computer or tablet.
 Our online course veterans recommend taking some time to become acquainted with the platform and utilize any orientation materials prior to class.
 Having a reliable internet connection and operating system is also crucial to staying on top of your work.
 You’ll also want to make sure that your school has the resources to support distance learners.